 What do we eat?
 Where do we eat?

 Plant-based meals are eaten at our on-site cafe.
 Everyone shares in the preparation and cleanup.
 Most of the food is simple and sometimes raw.
 We provide fresh fruits, vegetables, legumes and grains.
 Everyone is involved in the preparation and clean-up.
 We purchase a large volume of fresh fruits and vegetables weekly for use in breakfast and lunch.
 We buy local produce.
 We buy organic, when available, but the supply is very limited in our area.
 Breakfast and lunch is included on the days you work.
-We supply pasta, beans and rice for you to prepare for your dinner (veggies, sauces, etc. are on your own).
+We supply pasta, red beans, black beans, garbanzos, lentils, corn flour and rice for you to prepare for your dinner (veggies, sauces, etc. are on your own).
 You are responsible for your own meals on your days off.
 Please, no animal products (meat, cheese, eggs, milk, etc.) of any kind, alcohol or smoking on the farm.
 There is to be no cooking with oil whatsoever.
-We do not use refrigeration, so prepare only what you can eat in one sitting, and purchase in quantities which will not spoil before used.
+We prepare only what we can eat in one sitting, and purchase in quantities which will not spoil before used.

 How many volunteers do you have on the farm at the same time?

-We typically have from one to six volunteers on the farm at any given point in time.
+We typically have up to six volunteers on the farm at any given point in time.
 Housing is shared.
 You may be placed in the casita or in the main house.
+You may not be in the same lodging space for the entirety of your stay.
 The projects we have going on the farm are not of such a scale that we need a large number of people helping.
-Wwoof program participants stay in a tent on the tent platform.
+Certain specialized program participants stay in a tent on the tent platform.

 If I have a particular area of expertise, should I let you know?